 Desert Water Harvesting Initiative

-Benefits of harvesting rainwater and stormwater are multitude and include water savings, cost savings, reduced flood peaks, stormwater water quality management, habitat enhancement and reduction of urban heat island effects.
+Harvesting rainwater and stormwater provides a multitude of benefits, which include water savings, cost savings, reduced flood peaks, stormwater quality management, habitat enhancement, and reduction of urban heat island effects.
 For many years, Tucson has been at the forefront of efforts to incorporate water harvesting into water supply and stormwater management practices.
 As the benefits of water harvesting are recognized, the number and diversity of individuals and agencies exploring its potential has grown, yet most of the work is performed in relative isolation with relatively little organized data and information sharing.